 What Farmed Products Can Be Fair Trade Certified?

-Fair trade certified coffee is perhaps the most well-known farmed commodity on the fairtrade marketplace, although cocoa, teas, honey, sugars, fruits, vegetables, seafood, and wine are other popular fair-trade commodities.
+Fair trade certified coffee is perhaps the most well-known farmed commodity on the fairtrade marketplace.
+Cocoa, teas, honey, sugars, fruits, vegetables, seafood, and wine are other popular fair-trade commodities too.

 How Does Fair Trade Help Farmers?

 Many, but not all, of the producers involved in the modern Fair Trade system on a global level are farmers.
-These people are based throughout the system geographically, and produce a range of goods, but share one thing in common: the survival of their livelihood is often under significant threat, and, by extension, so the survival of their families and communities.
+These people are based throughout the system geographically, and produce a range of goods, but share one thing in common.
+That is the survival of their livelihood is often under significant threat, and, by extension, so the survival of their families and communities.

 It seeks to help them, but just how does it do that?
 Here is a look at some of the positive ways the question of how does Fair Trade help farmers can be answered.